ARE YOU A COVID DESIGNATED TESTING CENTER?

-We only let registered nurse or Dr. Ali herself do the testing.
+We only let a registered nurse or Dr. Ali herself do the testing.
 It makes a huge difference as to who is collecting a sample.
-Your test can be inaccurate, painful or even damaging if an inexperienced person is collecting a sample.
+Your test can be inaccurate, painful, or even damaging if an inexperienced person is collecting a sample.

-Dr Naheed Ali works is a Contracted Physician Specialist with LA County, Department of public health in COVID-19 Outbreak management branch and hence uses her expertise and most up to date CDC protocols for testing methods, the process and interpretations.
+Dr. Naheed Ali works is a Contracted Physician Specialist with LA County, Department of public health in COVID-19 Outbreak management branch and hence uses her expertise and most up to date CDC protocols for testing methods, the process, and interpretations.
 In addition, while most other labs take 2-5 days, we are able to provide same day results depending on collection time.
-In addition, we use only FDA approved Rapid Antigen Test kits that has higher sensitivity and specificity so rest reassured, your test results are error-free and precise.
+In addition, we use only FDA approved Rapid Antigen Test kits that have higher sensitivity and specificity so rest reassured, your test results are error-free and precise.

 A Rapid antigen test also known as “Rapid test” detects fragments of proteins to Coronavirus.

-A PCR test also known as “Molecular test” is a gold standard test which detects viral RNA or genetic material specific to SARS-CoV-2.
+A PCR test, also known as “Molecular test”, is a gold standard test that detects viral RNA or genetic material specific to SARS-CoV-2.

-An Antibody test also known as Serology detects IgM and IgG antibodies that are produced by your immune system in response to exposure to COVID-19 virus and is 99% sensitive.
+An Antibody test, also known as Serology, detects IgM and IgG antibodies that are produced by your immune system in response to exposure to the COVID-19 virus and is 99% sensitive.